dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 ---
 title: Getting Started with SSL Certificates
-excerpt: How to get started with a new SSL Certificate, from purchase to setup.
+excerpt: How to get started with a new SSL Certificate, from request to installation.
 categories:
 - SSL Certificates
 ---